 Hair Removal Lasers

 What it treats: Hair lasers target pigments (aka melanin) in follicles to remove unwanted hair from parts of your body you’d prefer to be silky-smooth.
-Some people believe that the treatment is most effective on patients with high contrast between their hair and skin, but in reality, hair removal lasers don’t work on vellus hairs, what we call “peach fuzz”, because the lack melanin.
-They’re only effective on terminal hairs, dark hairs which typically appear on the upper lip, armpits and pubic areas, because these hairs contain more melanin that the laser can target.
+Some people believe that the treatment is most effective on patients with high contrast between their hair and skin.
+They’re only effective on terminal hairs, dark hairs which typically appear on the upper lip, armpits and pubic areas.
+These hairs are thicker and contain more melanin that the laser can target.

 Hair lasers have different wavelengths, which can penetrate different shades to properly remove hair from people of all complexions.
 Because of the nature of these lasers, the best candidate for laser hair removal is a light skinned person with dark hair.